South Korea Bucket List – the complete list of things worth doing

 BlueLine Park Busan

-Take the Blue Train &/or Sky Capsule and admire the coastline from the comfort of your own small and colorful capsule.
+Take the Blue Train or the Sky Capsule and admire the coastline from the comfort of your own small, colorful capsule.

-The Sky Capsule has a shorter distance, operating on a 2-kilometer section, and it only links Mipo to Cheongsapo.
+The Sky Capsule has a shorter distance, operates on a 2-kilometer section, and only links Mipo to Cheongsapo.
 The whole ride takes less than 30 minutes, and the car goes at an average speed of 4 kilometers per hour.

-They only allow a maximum of 4 people inside one car, and we relayed our trip.
-The one-way price for 2 people in a car is 30.000 won, while 4 people will pay 44.000 won.
+They only allowed a maximum of 4 people inside one car, and we relayed our trip.
+The one-way price for two people in a car is 30.000 won, while four people will pay 44.000 won.

-Make sure to book in advance, especially if you want to have this experience at a certain time of the day.
+Book in advance, especially if you want to have this experience at a certain time of day.

 Learn how to surf in Busan

-Songjeong Beach in Busan is popular with surfers, and it has a more relaxed vibe than Haeundae.
-The Blue Line Train has its end of the line close to the beach, so you can either take the train back, just in time for sunset, or go back by bus.
+Songjeong Beach in Busan is popular with surfers and has a more relaxed vibe than Haeundae.
+The Blue Line Train has its end of the line close to the beach, so you can take the train back just in time for sunset or go back by bus.

-While you are there, and if you are interested, you can book a surf board and surfing lessons.
+While you are there, and if you are interested, you can book a surfboard and surfing lesson.

 Take countless pictures in Gamcheon or Huinnyeoul Cultural Villages